Abhyudday/solana-memecoins-sentiment-analyzer-/README.md

 - Must be valid base58 encoding
 - Check for typos

-**"Insufficient data for sentiment analysis"**
+**"Analysis issue" or low data**
-- Token needs at least 5 recent tweets
+- Token might have limited social media presence
 - Try a more popular token
-- Token might be too new
+- Token might be too new or inactive

 **"No results found"**
 - Adjust filter criteria (less restrictive)